Roasted Spring Vegetable Cobb Salad with Honey-Herb Vinaigrette is a filling, gluten-free entree salad that celebrates fresh Spring produce.

 Tip: always peel hard-boiled eggs when they’re freshly cooked.
 If you refrigerate with the shell on then try to remove it later it’s nearly impossible to peel.

 Place the baking sheet into a COLD oven THEN set it to preheat to 400 degrees.
 The bacon will cook low and slow while the oven heats up resulting in crispy, perfectly cooked bacon.
-My mouth is watering at the memory!
-Like I said, your bacon will cook as the oven preheats but if it’s not as crisp as you’d like it when the oven is done preheating, just let it stay in there and bake for a few minutes longer.

-Time for those spring veggies.
+Time for those spring vegetables.
 Again, I used beautiful golden beets, asparagus, and radishes, but use whatever you have available in YOUR area.
 I can almost guarantee that whatever it is, it’ll roast fabulously.

 Start with the golden beet.
 You’ll need 1 large beet or 2 small ones, and you can absolutely use a red one if that’s all you can find.
 Just know that your fingers may be stained a little pink after handling them.
 Slice off the top and bottom then peel and cut into large pieces.
 Toss with extra virgin olive oil, salt, and pepper (there’s no magical amount, just use what feels right,) then pop into the preheated oven on a baking sheet to roast for 15 minutes.

 Meanwhile, slice the tops and bottoms off 1 bunch radishes then cut each one in half or into quarters if they’re large.
 Toss with EVOO, salt, and pepper, and then add to the baking sheet with the beets and roast for 10 minutes.
 You will LOVE roasted radishes.
-I can’t believe I waited 30 years to try ’em!
+I can’t believe I waited 30 years to try them!